 Sometimes norms have an expiry date or change depending on the conditions.
 It has to be understood that many practices and demonstrations of your values will change over time especially if you have switched to remote work.

 For HR leadership, assess the performance management systems, policies, standard operating procedures, and customs regularly.
 Do they align with your values?
-Are they amended to suit remote or hybrid work?
+Are they amended to suit remote and hybrid work?

 Try New Approaches